chysomm62/chysomm62/README.md

 <p> My name is Chisom, I am a ReactJs Front-end developer. :woman_technologist: I like to build amazing beautiful things.
 I am open for front-end develoment jobs.
 I can cook with NextJs.</p>

 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Studied Microbiology in the university
   - 🔭 I’m currently working on some REACT projects
 - :woman_office_worker: Looking to bring amazing ideas to life
-- 👯 I’m looking to collaborate on JavaScript projects
+- 👯 I’m looking to collaborate on NextJs projects

 ### REACH ME ANYTIME